 Psychologist vs. Counselor

-There’s a fundamental difference between a clinical psychologist and a counselor.
-These two people are not the same.
-A psychologist can diagnose and treat mental health disorders or mental illnesses, whereas a counselor can address mental health conditions in therapy but can’t diagnose them.
-Both can provide adequate treatment, but if you want to get an accurate diagnosis, a counselor can’t do that; a psychologist or psychiatrist can.
+The fundamental difference between a clinical psychologist and a counselor is the amount of education they receive.
+Both can diagnose and treat mental health disorders or mental illnesses, but a psychologist sometimes has more “tools” in their toolbox.
 It’s crucial to know what you’re looking for when seeking mental health treatment.
 If you’re interested in getting therapy, it’s essential to research the degree that a person has.
-A clinical psychologist has been to graduate school and likely had a lot of experience in research.
-They've seen typical and atypical human behavior and can understand abnormal psychology and mental illness well.

 Online therapy is an excellent form of treatment where a person can get treatment from a licensed mental health professional who also could be a clinical psychologist.
 It’s worth investigating working with an online provider if you’re curious about bettering your mental health.
 You don’t have to suffer alone.
 There are mental health professionals who care about your wellbeing.
 If you’re struggling with a mental health issue or going through a life transition, consider talking to an online therapist.
 Search the extensive network of counselors and therapists at BetterHelp and find one that works for you and your personal needs.